statechannels/statechannels/packages/nitro-protocol/docs/wallet-devs/tutorial.md

 The `forceMove` function allows anyone holding the appropriate off-chain state to register a challenge on chain.
 It is designed to ensure that a state channel can progress or be finalized in the event of inactivity on behalf of a participant (e.g. the current mover).

-The off-chain state is submitted (in an optimized format), and once relevant checks have passed, an `outcome` is registered against the `channelId`, with a finalization time set at some delay after the transaction is processed.
+States and signatures that support a are submitted (in an optimized format), and once relevant checks have passed, an `outcome` is registered against the `channelId`, with a finalization time set at some delay after the transaction is processed.
 This delay allows the challenge to be cleared by a timely and well-formed [respond](#respond) or [checkpoint](#checkpoint) transaction.
 We'll get to those shortly.
 If no such transaction is forthcoming, the challenge will time out, allowing the `outcome` registered to be finalized.
 A finalized outcome can then be used to extract funds from the channel (more on that below, too).

+### Call forceMove

 :::note
 The challenger needs to sign this data: